mcroissant/buttery-coder/docs/index.md

-# Welcome to API 101
+# Welcome to Buttery Code

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

 ## Commands